Frequently Asked Questions

 What is your mission?

 Earth Species Project is dedicated to using artificial intelligence to decode non-human communication.
 We believe that an understanding of non-human languages will transform our relationship with the rest of nature.
-Along the way, we are building technological solutions that are delivering real conservation impact today.
-We also aim to make a contribution to building the broader fields of ethology, bioacoustics and machine learning by making all our work publicly accessible through the creation of an open access data repository - the Earth Species Project Library.
+Along the way, our research will accelerate and deepen the fields of animal and ecological research and drive more effective conservation outcomes.
+We are also aiming to make a contribution to building the broader fields of ethology, bioacoustics and machine learning by making all our work publicly accessible through the creation of an open access data repository - the Earth Species Project Library.

 Who are your science collaborators?